 Take an art tour in Heusden

 For the art lovers Heusden has a lot to offer.
 There are many art galleries exhibiting contemporary local artists.
 It is a pure delight to take a tour around the galleries of Heusden.
 History and modernity at one place.
-There is even a local association of the galleries in Heusden and on their website you can find information about the events they organize.

 Take a boat trip in Heusden